Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-broken-time.md

 hexidecimal values instead of decimal.
 Where we would expect a max score of `999,999`, we see that Polyhistor's entry exceeds this limit.
 The PLHSTR score line results in `16,713,397`, which is almost 16 million more points than should be possible.
+This means that the remainder of the score that doesn't fit into the normal memory allocation is being written to the next memory location, essentially corrupting and overwriting the game data.

+These kinds of code injection attacks are common in programming.
+One popular instance is when a user programmed "Flappy Bird" into "Super Mario World" by simply playing the game in a specific way ([source](https://www.youtube.com/watch?v=hB6eY73sLV0)).

 This kind of buffer overflow hack for the arcade game is probably what allows us the user to visit the -10 level (much like the minus levels in Mario).
-It allows accessing memory locations that otherwise would be out of bounds - leading to all kinds of glitches in gameplay and otherwise.
+It allows accessing memory locations that otherwise would be out of bounds - leading to all kinds of glitches as the game loads data that it shouldn't.

 ### Thoughts